 A good candidate for an adverb forcing the raising of the VP is the adverb together.
-Detailed semantics of this adverb may involve various aspects (cf. Moltmann 2004) which will not be discussed here.
+Detailed semantics of this adverb may involve various aspects (cf. Moltmann 2004) that will not be discussed here.
 Consider the following examples:

-- (41a) Kim and Dan left together.
+- (41) a.
+Kim and Dan left together.

-- (41b) Leo and Lea left together.
+- b.
+Leo and Lea left together.

 - (42) Kim, Dan, Leo and Lea left together.

 One observes that the above sentences behave like transitive sentences with GNPs and sentences with omitted verbal arguments.
-Thus (41a) in conjunction with (41b) does not entail (42).
-This means, according to Proposition 1 that the type of the object denoted by the VP left together is different from $\langle e, t \rangle$.
+Thus, (41a) in conjunction with (41b) does not entail (42).
+This means, according to Proposition 1 that the type of the object denoted by the VP left together is different from $\langle e, t \rangle$ .

-Sentences with VPs modified by the adverb together can also take as subject virtually any plural NP in the same way as transitive sentences containing a proper GNP as direct object:
+Sentences with VPs modified by the adverb together can also take as subject virtually any plural NP, in the same way as transitive sentences can take a proper GNP in the direct object position: